Anjalihere/Smart-Navigation-Glasses-/README.md

 by Translator, not by STT).

-See [`async_pipeline.py`](./async_pipeline.py) for the pipeline reference implementation (queue, retry/backoff, cache, fallback, latency tracking), and [`IMPLEMENTATION_PLAN.md`](./IMPLEMENTATION_PLAN.md) for how the backend exposes the demo pipeline endpoint.
+See [`async_pipeline.py`](./async_pipeline.py) for the pipeline reference implementation (queue, retry/backoff, cache, fallback, latency tracking).

 The pipeline is exercised through [`/api/pipeline/demo`](./app/backend/main.py), while the main cloud routes (`/vision`, `/ocr`, `/spatial-safety`, `/chat`)